nestjs/docs.nestjs.com/content/techniques/task-scheduling.md

 }
 ```

+You can access and control a cron job after it's been declared, or dynamically create a cron job (where its cron pattern is defined at runtime) with the <a href="/techniques/task-scheduling#dynamic-schedule-module-api">Dynamic API</a>.
+To access a declarative cron job via the API, you must associate the job with a name by passing the `name` property in an optional options object as the second argument of the decorator

 #### Declarative intervals

 To declare that a method should run at a (recurring) specified interval, prefix the method definition with the `@Interval()` decorator.
 Pass the interval value, as a number in milliseconds, to the decorator as shown below: